 - Professional counselors from the Arkansas Employee Assistance Program (EAP) provide counseling and therapy services.

 - Dr. Tracy Haselow and Dr. Vicki Flynn provide services for residents/fellows who need diagnostic psychiatric evaluation and medication management for any mental health disorder.
 Dr. Haselow, Associate Professor of Psychiatry, is the Director of the Student, Resident, and Faculty Wellness Programs.
 Dr. Flynn, Assistant Professor, is the Associate Director for the Student and Resident Wellness Programs and the Medical Director of the PRI Walker Family Clinic.

 What services do you provide?

 We provide a comprehensive array of mental health and wellness services, including but not limited to management of severe stress, depression, anxiety, relationship problems, substance use issues, burnout and other emotional problems.
 The EAP provides counseling and therapy services.
 Drs.
-Thapa and Flynn provide psychiatric services, including psychiatric evaluation and medication management.
+Haselow and Flynn provide psychiatric services, including psychiatric evaluation and medication management.
 We do not provide specialized testing services.

 What is the EAP?

 The Arkansas Employee Assistance Program (EAP) is a division of the UAMS Psychiatric Research Institute (PRI) that provides professional counseling and therapy services to UAMS faculty, staff, and residents/fellows.
 The EAP is staffed by a team of licensed therapists who provide services.

 - The EAP is open during regular business hours.
 Late appointments are available upon request.

 - The EAP also has a 24/7 number 800-542-6021 where you can speak to a licensed EAP counselor for after hour emergencies.